 An internship for an art student seeking experience in a museum will look very different than the internship that an environmental studies student might do to help improve the water quality in a local community.
 Just like jobs, internships come in all shapes and sizes, and there is no limit to the types of internships available since they can be anything that suits one's imagination.

+In addition to college students, there are many career changers who opt to do an internship to learn more about a career and get the necessary experience.
 Rather than going back to school immediately, doing an internship is a way to try out a new job or career without making a permanent commitment.
 Testing the waters by doing an internship may open doors and could lead to a new career that’s satisfying and rewarding.

-What Is the Value of Doing an Internship?
+The Value of Doing an Internship

+Internships can open the door to getting a job.
 For college students, it’s important to complete the required courses to get a degree, but often it’s not enough to be able to crack the job market and get hired in the field.
 In addition to gaining the required knowledge and skills, internships also provide a snapshot of what it would be like working in a particular field.

 Internships for credit may be a requirement for a particular major or even graduation which leaves no choice on if an internship should be done for credit.
 Meeting the academic requirements of a college curriculum is an important reason for doing an internship for credit.
 Internships for credit also add an academic component to an internship for credit.

 Employers are usually more interested in hiring an applicant that has the necessary knowledge and skills and finding someone who has had exposure to the field which hopefully reduces the likelihood that the new employee will leave because the job wasn’t what they expected.

-Internships may require anywhere from eight to forty hours per week.
+Internships may require anywhere from eight to 40 hours per week.
 Internships for credit usually have a set number of hours that are required to meet the requirements of the college.
 Usually, it is between 130 and 150 hours required to get 3 college credits.
 Many employers, especially those near college campuses, offer very flexible hours for students to be able to attend classes while also completing an internship.

-Since networking is considered the #1 job search strategy, it also can be a very useful when searching for internships as well.
+Since networking is considered the top job search strategy, it also can be very useful when searching for internships as well.
 Contacting family, friends, faculty, previous employers, and college alumni from your college may provide valuable leads on internships available.
 Don’t overlook this valuable technique when looking for an internship.

-Online Internship Databases/Company Websites
+Online Internship Databases and Company Websites